 Helm simplifies Kubernetes application deployment by introducing the concept of the helm chart, a package containing YAML files and templates that generate Kubernetes manifest files.
-Helm acts as a package manager for Kubernetes, offering several useful command-line tools for the Kubernetes application management.
+Helm acts as a package manager for Kubernetes, offering several useful command line tools for Kubernetes application management.

 In this tutorial, you will learn how to use

-helm install, the Helm command for installation of charts in a Kubernetes cluster.
+helm install, the Helm command for installing charts in a Kubernetes cluster.

 - A Kubernetes cluster

 - Helm 3 installed